dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Notes_Fields.md

 An extension $F/k$ is **simple** if $F = k[\alpha]$ for a single element $\alpha$.

 **Theorem (Primitive Element):**
-If $F/k$ is a finite separable extension, then it is simple.
+Every finite separable extension is simple.

 **Corollary:**
 $\GF(p^n)$ is a simple extension over $\FF_p$.